 CHANGES.
 The foundation of this action plan is the District's Drought Preparedness Plan, which was adopted by the Board of Directors in January of 2008.
 The drought stages and their corresponding titles have been updated from three to four stages, however, and now conform to the February 2010 member recommendations of a Regional Water Authority workgroup that was tasked with developing consistent messaging in the greater Sacramento region during drought conditions.
 District staff also refined the customer actions of the Drought Preparedness Plan; and these voluntary, mandatory, and prohibited actions are listed in the water efficiency sections of each drought stage.

 ADOPTION.
 The Drought Action Plan was adopted by the Board on February 4, 2014.
-Subsequent revisions to the Plan were approved in 2014 and 2015.
+Subsequent revisions to the Plan were presented to the Board on April 14, 2014.

 Table of Contents